-As far as maps go, the new OS Explorer maps at 1:25,000 scale show access land that has a Right to Roam.
+As far as Snowdon Maps and Access go, the OS Explorer maps at 1:25,000 scale show access land that has a Right to Roam.
 However, this isn’t as important as you might think.
-As someone who walks often in Snowdonia, I noticed no changes to the way I plan my walks when this legislation was brought in a few years ago.
+As someone who walks often in Snowdonia, we noticed no changes to the way we plan our walks when this legislation was brought in a few years ago.
 Access in Eryri has been good thanks to efforts of the National Park and local landowners.

-For an in-depth article on the relatice merits of each map, read this article: 5 Things – What Map?
+For an in-depth article on the relative merits of each map, read this article by our sister site Mud and Routes 5 Things – What Map?